epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 # How can we measure the impact of an award on an actor's career in the cinematic field ?

-## Analysing Actors Oscars archivements by Category and Subcategory
+## Analysing Actors Oscars achievements by Category and Subcategory

 <div style="display:flex; align-items: center;">
     <p style="flex: 1; text-align: justify">
-        After choosing IMDb ratings and votes as a metric to assess actor popularity, we decided to analyze the Oscars as a second metric, more objective and universal.
+        After choosing IMDb ratings and votes as a metric to assess actor popularity we decided to analyze the Oscars as a second metric more objective and universal.
 These awards are purely honorary but they still hold significant value for an actor.
-Since there are various Oscar categories, with some specifically recognizing actors and others focusing on movie (Title), music, production, direction, or screenwriting, we looked into the films each actor has played in to see if any of them had won an Oscar.<br><br>A score was then assigned based on whether the actor participated in an Oscar-winning film, taking into account the category of the award.
+Since there are various Oscar categories, with some specifically recognizing actors and others focusing on movie, music, production, direction, or screenwriting, we looked into the movie each actor has played in to see if any of them had won an Oscar.<br><br>A score was then assigned based on whether the actor participated in an Oscar-winning film, taking into account the category of the award.
 This approach helps quantify the visibility or prestige the actor gained from the success of the films they were part of.<br><br>
-        In the first visualization, we show which actors benefited the most from Oscars—either through personal awards or by being in nominated or winning films.
-We also look at the categories they were nominated for, the ones they won, and the corresponding films.The same visualization but regarding the best actors in a imbd metrics view lets us see how the highest-rated actors in terms of public opinion (via IMDb) performed in relation to the Oscars.Finally, this analysis can also help verify if the weighting of the actor scores makes sense: the proportion of each Oscar category should align with the metrics used to evaluate their popularity.
+        In the first visualization, we show which actors benefited the most from Oscars, either through personal awards or by being in nominated or winning films.
+We also look at the categories they were nominated for, the ones they won, and the corresponding films.The same visualization but regarding the best actors in a IMDb metrics view lets us see how the highest-rated actors in terms of public opinion (via IMDb) performed in relation to the Oscars.Finally, this analysis can also help verify if the weighting of the actor scores makes sense: the proportion of each Oscar category should align with the metrics used to evaluate their popularity.